fegonzalez7/rob_unal_clase3/README.md

  ![](https://i.postimg.cc/VL5rLhSh/Screenshot-from-2022-03-04-21-13-26.png)
  ![](https://i.postimg.cc/rsHpr8dP/Screenshot-from-2022-03-04-21-14-33.png)

  5. **Play with the device:** If the connection is successful now you can play with the dynamixel motor.
-Remember just change the items that the professor indicate to you during the class.
-(Obviously the important stuff is lock - red).
+Remember just change the items that the professor indicates to you during the class.
+(Obviously, the important stuff is lock-red).

  ![](https://i.postimg.cc/Gmy4vsxJ/Screenshot-from-2022-03-04-21-03-09.png)

- 6. **Disconnect the decive and close:** Once the fun is over, it is time to disconnect the dynamixel device and close dynamixel wizard.
+ 6. **Disconnect the device and close:** Once the fun is over, it is time to disconnect the dynamixel device and close the dynamixel wizard.

  ![](https://i.postimg.cc/5tJ2vK0b/Screenshot-from-2022-03-04-23-04-31.png)